Marlon Teixeira: Career

 He started his career when his grandmother introduced him to Anderson Baumgartner, owner of Way Model Management and friend of the family.

 He has walked for numerous shows including Chanel, Balmain, Emporio Armani, Dolce & Gabbana, DSquared², Roberto Cavalli, Jean Paul Gaultier and many more and opened for shows such as Emporio Armani and Dior Homme.
 Marlon has also appeared on several magazine covers L'Officiel Hommes, Essential Homme, Fiasco, Made in Brazil, Client, and Hercules.
 Alongside this he has appeared in high fashion editorials for GQ, Vogue Espana, V, Elle, W magazine with Ginnifer Goodwin and Vanity Fair with Shakira.

 In 2011, Teixeira became the face of new Diesel fragrance "Diesel Fuel for Life Denim Collection" together with Dutch model Marloes Horst.
 The ad campaign was shot by Terry Richardson and video campaign is directed by Melina Matsoukas.

-Formerly ranked in the Top 50 by models.com.
+He was formerly ranked in the Top 50 by models.com.
 He is currently ranked Trending Men, Top Icons Men, Sexiest Men, Next Generation on Models.com list of the international male models.
-2015's Hottest Male Model by Yahoo.
+He was one of Yahoo's Hottest Male Models of 2015.

 He took part in Philip Kirkorov's video-clip, “Snow”.